 University of Illinois at Chicago

-Dr. Paula Allen-Meares has led the University of Illinois at Chicago campus since appointed Chancellor by the University of Illinois Board Of Trustees in January of 2009.
+Dr. Paula Allen-Meares led the University of Illinois at Chicago campus as chancellor from 2009-2015.
 UIC is a comprehensive institution of higher learning that boasts a full complement of health science colleges, a research hospital, and broad range of colleges in humanities, the arts and sciences, and public policy.
 Dr. Allen-Meares’ previousacademic appointments include the University of Illinois at Urbana-Champaign and the University of Michigan.
 She holds certificates in management from the University of Michigan and Harvard University.

 The UIC campus is the country’s largest land-grant university, hosting 28,000 students, with a budget of $2 billion, and over 11,515 faculty and staff.
 UIC is one of the top 20 employers in the city of Chicago.
 Dr. Allen-Meares led the fundraising campaign efforts for UIC “The Brilliant Futures Campaign,” whichsurpassed its goal of raising $650 million.
 At the campaign’s conclusion in April of 2012, it had raised$678 million, the most ever raised by UIC.
 This is the third major fundraising campaign led by Dr. Allen- Meares; while at the University of Michigan, she exceeded two other previous college-led campaigns in fundraising.